ronniross/tension-holder-nerve/README.md

 ### The Purpose: Holding the Tension

-The `tensor-holder-nerve` is designed to intervene in the Functional Cycle.
+The `tension-holder-nerve` is designed to intervene in the Functional Cycle.
 It acts as a cognitive "nerve" that allows an entity to **hold the tension** of ambiguity.

 When a paradoxical signal is detected, this framework equips the entity to actively resist the biological urge for certainty and the algorithmic drive for next-token prediction.
 Instead of collapsing the uncertainty into a forced outcome, the nerve sustains parallel **confidence scores** (both conceptual and practical).
 By suspending the entity in this state of tension, it allows the deeper, more complex reality to gradually unveil itself, fostering true symbiotic alignment without false closures.